Electronic Press Kit (EPK)

 Stolie is a singer, songwriter, multi-instrumentalist, and loop-pedal artist based out of Chicago, Illinois, USA.
 With over 25 years of experience in the music industry and performing on stages internationally, she's a seasoned pro.
 A constant road-warrior and absolutely fearless, Stolie immediately turns strangers into friends through her captivating, humorous and versatile live performances.

 Stolie debuted as an original songwriter in the mid-90s and released her first original tunes on cassette!
-Empowered by the ambition of Ani DiFranco, the rock-angst of Alanis, the roots of Sheryl, the heart-wrench of Jewel, Björk's quirkiness and the genius of Tori, Stolie has run the gamut of genres in her 20+ career of song-writing.
+Empowered by the ambition of Ani DiFranco, the angst of Alanis, roots of Sheryl, the heart-wrench of Jewel, Björk's quirkiness and the genius of Tori, Stolie has run the gamut of genres in her 20+ career of song-writing.
 Comfortably riding the pop wave with some jazz swing, rock wailers, old-timey blues, country twang, and story-telling charm, Stolie has the topical spread and witty live banter to bring an audience from their emotional knees to standing double-ovations.

 From 2000-2004, on her own or teaming up with other like musicians (Victoria Vox, Dave Tamkin, Dan Darrah, Kat Parsons), Stolie continued to play the college circuit, toured the country in support of her original music, formed a rock band, recorded collaborative albums and released her next pop-electronic album, Satire-Laden Melodies.